American Society of Plant Biologists

 visit the 'Success Story 2013'

-The international "Fascination of Plants Day 2015" will be launched again under the umbrella of the European Plant Science Organisation (EPSO).
+The third international "Fascination of Plants Day" 2015 will be launched under the umbrella of the European Plant Science Organisation (EPSO).
 The goal of this activity is to get as many people as possible around the world fascinated by plants and enthused about the importance of plant science for agriculture, in sustainably producing food, as well as for horticulture, forestry, and all of the non-food products such as paper, timber, chemicals, energy, and pharmaceuticals.
 The role of plants in environmental conservation will also be a key message.

 Everybody is welcome to join this initiative!

-We invite you to organize for the 18th of May 2014 and 2015 a fascinating activity related to plants attracting and interacting with the public.
-May 18th will be the very Fascination of Plants Day and most events will be organised for this day.
-In addition, where this is not suitable, events will be organised throughout the month 3 - 31 May .
-Just contact your National Coordinator or the EPSO Coordinator Trine Hvoslef-Eide email@example.com to discuss and get guidelines for using the Fascination of Plants Day.
+We invite you to organize for the 18th of May 2015 a fascinating activity related to plants attracting and interacting with the public.
+Our goal is to break the record of 1000 events you organized in 2013.
+May 18th 2015 will be the Fascination of Plants Day itself and most events will be organized for this day.
+In addition, where this is not suitable, events will be organized throughout the weeks of 3 - 31 May 2015.
+Just contact the US national coordinator Katie Engen email@example.com at the American Society of Plant Biologists or the EPSO Coordinator Trine Hvoslef-Eide firstname.lastname@example.org or Przemysław Wojtaszek email@example.com to discuss and get guidelines for using the Fascination of Plants Day.
 The Fascination of Plants Day corporate design can be downloaded for free at the “PR-toolbox” on this webpage to be used to prepare, hold and report on this day, see “Main Menu”.

 The Fascination of Plants Day will be backed up by a range of events in public spaces, theatres, cafes, central city squares and parks designed to get everyone thinking about plants.